 Bank balances – in savings or private accounts – are the simplest and most liquid option.
 You can access them at any time.
 In Switzerland, deposits of up to CHF 100,000 per person and bank are protected by the deposit guarantee scheme.
 The expected return is clear: at best some protection against inflation, but no real asset growth.
 That’s not the purpose of this part – it’s to give you security and the ability to act.

-Bonds with a high credit rating – such as Swiss government bonds with a top rating of “AAA” – also offer a high level of security.
-However, their yield in Switzerland is historically close to inflation.
-Anyone hoping for a significant return after deducting inflation will generally be disappointed with Swiss bonds.
-However, they can still play a role as a stabilizer in a portfolio – especially for investors with a balanced or conservative profile.
+High-quality bonds—such as Swiss government bonds with a top “AAA” rating—also offer a high degree of security.
+However, in Switzerland, their yields have historically been close to the inflation rate.
+Investors hoping for a significant return after accounting for inflation will generally be disappointed by Swiss bonds.
+Nevertheless, they can still serve as a stabilizing force in a portfolio—especially for investors with a balanced or conservative profile.

 Other options such as medium-term notes or fixed-term deposits offer slightly higher returns than a savings account, but tie up the capital for a fixed term.
 You can find an overview of this in lesson 2.